1 cup pinto beans, soaked 24 hours (or at least overnight)

 2 whole carrots, sliced

 1. In a saucepan, warm the ghee or oil over medium-low heat.
-Add the cumin and fennel seeds and sauté for a minute until the seeds start to release their aroma.
+Add the fresh ginger, mustard seeds, and fennel seeds and sauté for a minute until the seeds start to release their aroma.
 Add the powdered spices and sauté for another minute.

 2. Add the soaked beans.
 Then add water and raise the heat to bring to a boil.